aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 npm start
 ```

-Your React app will be running now at `http://localhost:3000`, just open that link in you browser to see the UI.
+Your React app will be running now at `http://localhost:3000`, just open that link in your browser to see the UI.
-You can read more about the `create-react-app` [here](https://create-react-app.dev/docs/getting-started/), in the case you want to learn more details.
+You can read more about the `create-react-app` [here](https://create-react-app.dev/docs/getting-started/), in case you want to learn more details.

 ### Add Aurora Promo Widget

 We have talked about the Promo Widget [before](/onboard/promo-widget), but now it is time to try it in practice.
-You need to follow the code [here](/onboard/promo-widget) to add the Promo Widget popup to you DApp.
+You need to follow the code [here](/onboard/promo-widget) to add the Promo Widget popup to your DApp.
 After this, we can add Web3Modal to the project.

 ### Adding Web3Modal